-In accordance with workplace practice, the project schedule should stipulate any quality requirements (eg, the carpenter must have built and lined the walls to the appropriate standard before the plasterer comes into the project, who must plaster the walls to a painting - not wallpapering - standard before the painter can start).
+The project schedule should stipulate any quality requirements (eg. the carpenter must have built and lined the walls to a specified standard before the plasterer comes into the project, who must plaster the walls to a painting - not wallpapering - standard before the painter can start).

-Written evidence must include the project schedule and other relevant project documentation.
+Written evidence must include the project schedule.